kpgalligan/DroidconApp/README.md

 Android app for Droidcon NYC 2016 (earlier versions at NYC 2015 and SF 2016).

+# Secret Keys

+If you look at history really hard you might find some things that shouldn't have been put in the repo.
+It would be great if you didn't do that.
+Thanks.

 # To Build

 You will have a difficult time building this out of the box.
 In its current state, you'll need to sign up for and include: